maxhorobets/asynchronus/README.md

 # asynchronus

-to run project use command: npm run serve
+To run project use command:
+# npm run serve